top of page

 -

-Looking at the different bullet points on the job spec, which are the ones with the most importance and which are `nice to have` for the hiring manager?
+Looking at the different bullet points in the job spec, which are the ones with the most importance and which are `nice to have` for the hiring manager?

 -